-- If you're having trouble with the fingerprint reader on Microsoft Modern Keyboard with Fingerprint ID, see Troubleshoot problems with the fingerprint reader on Microsoft Modern Keyboard with Fingerprint ID.
-(This component might also be called Surface Keyboard with Fingerprint Reader.)
+If you're having trouble with the fingerprint reader on your Microsoft Modern Keyboard with Fingerprint ID, go to How to pair Microsoft Modern Keyboard with Fingerprint ID.

 Check for updates and restart your Surface

 There may be hardware driver updates that are available or pending a restart.
-Completing this process might fix issues you're having with Windows Hello.
+Updating your Surface might fix issues you're having with Windows Hello.
 To check for updates, select Start > Settings > Update & security > Windows Update > Check for updates.
 Install any updates that you need.
 After you've installed the necessary updates, select Start > Power > Restart (or Update and restart).

 Now try signing in using Windows Hello again.
 When your Surface recognizes your face or fingerprint, it will sign you in to Windows automatically.

 If you’ve set up multiple sign-in methods, like a password, a PIN, and Windows Hello, Windows will show those options at the sign-in screen.
-For Windows Hello to work, you need to select that option.
+To check if Windows Hello works, you need to select that option.

 If your face or fingerprint didn’t scan properly, or if you’re using the wrong finger to sign in, you’ll get an error message when you try to sign in through Windows Hello.
 If that happens, sign in with a PIN or password instead, and then set up Windows Hello again.

 If you get one of the following error messages when you try to sign in to Windows Hello, try the corresponding troubleshooting steps: